So, you want to get started with gardening. From Scratch.

 Plant hardiness zones provide insights about what can grow where.
 It considers information about different types of climatic conditions across the entire country.
 The hardiness zone can be divided into three categories:

 Different types of plants need broad temperature requirements.
-But young plants are more vulnerable and need more care and protection from temperature swing to survive.
+But young plants are more vulnerable and need more care and protection from temperature swings to survive.

 You should slowly introduce seedlings that have been raised indoor to the outdoor temperature.
 This is also known as “hardening off.”